csmith/chameth.com/site/content/post/2019-04-01-understanding-docker-volume-mounts.md

 to either change the permissions on the host, or have the container change them at runtime (assuming it has sufficient privileges).

-One final wrinkle in all this happens when you use the same container in multiple containers.
+One final wrinkle in all this happens when you use the same volume in multiple containers.
 Here we have two images built from the Dockerfile above, one with userid 1113 and one with userid 1114: